Nehonix-Team/ret-compiler/ARCHITECTURE.md

-# Fortify Schema Architecture
+# ReliantType Architecture

 ## Overview

-Fortify Schema is a TypeScript-first validation library that provides an intuitive, type-safe way to define and validate data schemas.
+ReliantType is a TypeScript-first validation library that provides an intuitive, type-safe way to define and validate data schemas.
 It combines the ease of use of string-based type definitions with the power of TypeScript's type system.

 ## Core Architecture